utz82/ZX-Spectrum-1-Bit-Routines/nanobeep/readme.txt

 When you're done with composing, simply run the provided compile.bat resp. compile.sh scripts to convert your XM file into a ZX Spectrum .tap file.
 To convert only the XM file, run xm2nanobeep.pl.

+TIP: An older 81 byte version is included in the package as well.
+This doesn't "drop" coincident pulses, meaning all notes will be produced properly even if their frequencies are multiples of each other.
+To use the 81 byte version, rename "main.asm" to something else, and rename "main-81b.asm" to "main.asm".